The Blue Train: Pretoria to Cape Town

 - All credit card surcharges and complimentary delivery of your travel documents

-Board a flight from London Heathrow and fly overnight to Johannesburg.
-On arrival, a private transfer will be waiting to take you to Pretoria where you will check into the Sheraton Pretoria (or similar) for an overnight stay.
+Arrive into Johannesburg where a private transfer will be waiting to take you to Pretoria.
+Here, you will check into the Sheraton Pretoria (or similar) for an overnight stay.

 Spend the rest of the day and evening exploring Pretoria (pictured), perhaps visiting the Voortrekker monument, Union Buildings and Botanical Garden.

 You have a free morning in Pretoria, the administrative capital of South Africa.
 The city straddles both banks of the Apies River and spreads into the foothills of the Magaliesberg mountains.
 There are plenty of museums to explore here, including the extensive Pretoria Art Museum and the fascinating Ditsong National Museum of Cultural History.